 from the database and their impact on the shape and magnitude of the TOA signal from the sensitivity study

-will lead to a forecasting algorithm of TOA radiances over the DCC.
-Finally, this algorithm will be implemented in a python software that
+has led to a forecasting algorithm of TOA radiances over the DCC.
+Finally, this algorithm has been implemented in a python software that

-Sentinel-2/MSI sensors, which will led to recommendations for potential improvement of the method.
+Sentinel-2/MSI sensors, which has led to recommendations for potential improvement of the method.

 Contact at Hygeos: Dominique Jolivet